Don't Get Me Started (Jess song)

 "Don't Get Me Started" is a song by German recording artist Jessica Wahls.
 It was written by Peter Kvint and Emma Holland, and produced by Joakim "Jock-E" Björklund.
 Her second solo single, it was released by Cheyenne Records and Polydor Island on August 9, 2004, in German-speaking Europe.
 "Don't Get Me Started" debuted and peaked at number 51 on the German Singles Chart.

+Music video

+A music video for "Don't Get Me Started" was directed by Katja Kuhla and filmed in and around Split, Croatia.
+Shooting locations include the Marjan hill, the Old Town as well as the Church of St. Nickolas the Traveler located on the southeastern slope of Marjan Park-Forest.
+Wahls' daughter Cheyenne as well as her mother Gabriele appear in the visuals.

 Track listings

 Personnel and credits

 Credits adapted from the liner notes of "Don't Get Me Started."